Is learning French worth it in 2025?

 What's challenging about French?

-- Masculine and feminine nouns
+Gender & Agreement: Masculine and feminine nouns with adjective agreement.

-- Multiple tenses and irregular verbs
+Verb Conjugations: Multiple tenses and irregular verbs.

 7. French Opens Doors to Other Romance Languages 🗝️